gravbox/gFile/README.md

 }
 ```
 ## File Management Library
-The engine is very simple and does not provide the necessary key management facilities.
-There is an additional FileManager component that provide the key and file management abilities for a working file storage system.
+The engine is very simple and does not provide the necessary key and file management facilities.
+There is an additional **FileManager** component that provides the key and file management abilities for a working file storage system.
 It uses SQL Server to manage keys, tenants, containers, and files.
 There is a database installer included that will create a SQL database.
 The FileManager library can be included in your project to save and retrieve encrypted files.

 ```csharp
 //Create the manager object